-And if you look around my blog or my social media you will see that I love a pretty patina finish!
-If you haven’t tried doing a patina project, I encourage you to give it a try and I’m going to give you some simple steps to help you get the aged patina finish you are after!
+And if you look around my blog or my social media you will see that I love a pretty patina finish on my painted pieces!
+If you haven’t tried doing a patina paint project to create an aged finish, I encourage you to give it a try and I’m going to give you some simple steps to help you get the aged patina finish you are after!

 This post contains affiliate links.
 If you purchase a product after clicking these links I will receive a small commission at no extra cost to you – not even one cent extra!
 And I appreciate your support so I can bring you more helpful content!

 My Favorite Way To Create An Aged Patina Finish

 Although there are other ways to create a patina finish, my absolute favorite way is to use Dixie Belle’s Patina Paint Collection!
 Dixie Belle makes is so easy to create an patina paint aged finished on any type of surface, including metal, glass, wood, and even things like laminates and Styrofoam!
 And, these products go a long way!
 Honestly the paints and sprays in the Patina Collection last a long time, covering quite a few projects!
 That’s one of the great things about many of Dixie Belle’s products.

 I show a few projects in this post, but you can find many more examples or patina paint projects on Dixie Belle’s website at http://blog.dixiebellepaint.com/patina-101/